plpug/Microbit/chapter10/README.md

 import speech
 from microbit import sleep

-# The say method attempts to convert English into phonemes.
 speech.say("I can sing!")
 sleep(1000)
 speech.say("Listen to me!")
 sleep(1000)

-# Clearing the throat requires the use of phonemes.
-Changing
-# the pitch and speed also helps create the right effect.
 speech.pronounce("AEAE/HAEMM", pitch=200, speed=100)  # Ahem
 sleep(1000)

-# Singing requires a phoneme with an annotated pitch for each syllable.
 solfa = [
     "#115DOWWWWWW",   # Doh
     "#103REYYYYYY",   # Re